MonirehRazavi/LiteratureinMotion-Hub/final-projects/README.md

 In this final project, your group will contribute to a **collective digital-humanities study** titled:

-> **Mapping Literature in Motion: A Collaborative Exploration of Canadian and Indigenous Literatures in Translation**
+> **Mapping Literature in Motion: A Collaborative Exploration of Canadian and Indigenous Literatures**

 You will:
 1. Design and document your **SPARQL query** to extract literary data from **Wikidata**.